particle-iot/make-magazine-muted-demo/README.md

 ![Zoom](images/zoom.png)

-This detector is trained to recognize the phrase "You're muted" and generate a keystroke to unmute your Zoom session.
+This detector is trained to recognize the phrase "You're muted" and generate a keystroke to unmute your conference call session.

 ## Wiring the microphone

-You will need the following hardware, included in the [Edge ML Kit](https://docs.particle.io/reference/datasheets/accessories/edge-ml-kit/)
+You will need the following hardware:

 - PDM digital microphone
 - Photon 2 (included with the Edge ML Kit)
+- Jumper wires

+These are included in the [Edge ML Kit](https://docs.particle.io/reference/datasheets/accessories/edge-ml-kit/) available on the [Particle retail store](https://store.particle.io/collections/wifi/products/photon-2-edge-ml-kit).

+You can also purchase the PDM microphone from [Adafruit](https://www.adafruit.com/product/3492).

 ![PDM Microphone](images/mic-1.jpeg)